daily Broadcast

 In God’s economy, mark it down, the shortest distance between two points is a zig-zag line.

-So what I want to help you do is learn: that these current circumstances – God actually is using them, there is a purpose behind them.
+So, what I want to help you do is learn: we can actually choose joy when we know that these current circumstances – God actually is using them, there is a purpose behind them.
+It’s not linear, it’s not always the way we think.
+You got it?

 What are you going through?
 What are you going through right now that God wants to use so that other people, so the gospel can go forth?
 How you respond to the difficulty, the pain, the injustice.
 What is happening at work or what your ex is saying or what is happening with one of your kids or a health issue that everyone is going, “Wow!
 How do you even get through this?”